I usually don't buy into the "don't meet your heroes" myth. But there are exceptions.

-Therefore, here’s MY theory; Malcolm Gladwell is no “massive” Elvis Costello fan and he doesn’t know what the fuck he’s talking about.
+Taking all of this into account, here’s MY theory; Malcolm Gladwell is no “massive” Elvis Costello fan and he doesn’t know what the fuck he’s talking about.

 * A theory easily disproven by his tortuous read of an autobiography, “Unfaithful Music.”

-** These same folks are likely to do vote for “Fifty Shades Of Grey” and it’s offspring in 2020 (provided they can do so anonymously).
+** These same folks are likely to vote for “Fifty Shades Of Grey” and it’s offspring in 2020 (provided they can do so anonymously).
 So, good company.

 *** EC admits to having taken the reins of production of the album from Langer / Winstanley